-Jesus was targeted as an enemy by rulers and executed.
+Jesus, who loved his enemies was targeted by them as an enemy and executed by soldiers.
 His friends are shocked and depressed by his murder.
-They are not, however, angry vowing payback nor riled up plotting revenge.
-Nothing in the behavior of disciples shows a targeting of enemies.
+They are not angry, plotting revenge against enemies.
 Their friend Jesus then returns in the Resurrection.
-They enjoy 40 more days of friendship until, once again, Jesus departs in his Ascension, today’s feast day.
-Again, nothing after the Ascension shows Jesus’ friends decide to act as soldiers and target other people as enemies to hurt them.
-Their mission is to live on in the witness of their friend and be a friend to others.
+They enjoy 40 more days of friendship until Jesus departs in his Ascension, today’s feast day.
+Again, nothing shows Jesus’ friends acting as soldiers, targeting people as enemies to hurt them.
+They live on in the witness of their friend, to be a friend to others.

 “If it should happen one day—and it could be today—that I become a victim of the terrorism which now seems ready to encompass all… I would like my community, my Church, my family, to remember that my life was given to God… I ask them to be able to associate such a death with the many other deaths that were just as violent, but forgotten through indifference and anonymity.
 My life has no more value than any other.
 Nor any less value… I should like, when the time comes… to forgive with all my heart the one who would strike me down.
 I could not desire such a death… My death, clearly, will appear to justify those who hastily judged me naive or idealistic… For this life given up, totally mine and totally theirs, I thank God… In this “thank you,” which is said for everything in my life from now on, I certainly include you, friends of yesterday and today, and you my friends of this place… And you also, the friend of my final moment, who would not be aware of what you were doing.
 Yes, for you also I wish this “thank you”—and this adieu—to commend you to the God whose face I see in yours.”
 (Last Testament: A Letter From The Monks Of The Tibhirine – Christian de Chergé)